Benton County voters will decide in November whether to expand the jail

 The Benton County Quorum Court agreed to seek voters' approval of two tax issues: a one-eighth percent sales tax increase to pay for the bond for the expansion and a one-quarter percent sales tax increase to pay for operations and management of the jail.

 Money from the one-eighth percent increase would end when the bonds are paid off.
-The one-quarter percent increase would be permanent.
-Benton County Judge Barry Moehring said they will have to reevaluate the next steps if one of the tax increases passes and the other fails.
+The one-fourth percent increase would be permanent.
+County Judge Barry Moehring said they will have to reevaluate the next steps if one of the tax increases passes and the other fails.

 Benton County Prosecuting Attorney Nathan Smith supports the expansion project.
 The jail is not large enough to keep the community safe, he said.